 Email Gary: email@example.com

 Kendall Carter is the Director of Music & Worship at Trinity United Methodist Church, where he directs ensembles and guides the church's traditional music and fine arts ministries.
 He has held similar positions locally in Frisco, Plano, and Dallas.
 He holds a Bachelor of Music degree from Hardin-Simmons University with emphases in music education and church music.
 He received a Master of Music degree from the University of North Texas with emphases in choral conducting and music theory.
-In addition to his role at Trinity, Kendall is currently the Music/Artistic Director of the Frisco Chorale, currently in his 11th season with the chorus.
-He and his wife, Jessica, recently celebrated their 12th wedding-anniversary.
-They welcomed their daughter, Julia, in 2013.
+In addition to his role at Trinity, Kendall is currently the Music/Artistic Director of the Frisco Chorale.
+He is married to Jessica, and they have one daughter, Julia.

 Email Kendall: firstname.lastname@example.org